ZekeSnider/Time-Server/README.md

-# Assignment 3: Refactoring
+# Assignment 4: AuthServer
 Zeke Snider
 CSS 490C
-2/2/15
+2/20/15

 ## Overview
-This program refactors the Assignment 2: Personalized Time Server to use templates and a new logging library.

-The time server uses the following golang libraries:
-* flag
-* log "github.com/cihub/seelog
-* html
-* html/template
-* net/http
-* os/exec
-* path/filepath
-* strings
-* sync
-* time
+This program has added an authentication server to "Assignment 3: Refactoring".
+The time server still sets cookies, but requests to check the usermap are now sent via http requests the authserver.
+There is also a config package which is used to load the command line flags.
+More features are added as seen in the flags section below.

 ## Build Instructions
-The included makefile should be used to build and the run the project. "make build", can be used to build, then "./bin/TimeServer" can be used to run the server.
-Alternatively "make run" can be used to directly run the server from the makefile.
+The included makefile should be used to build and the run the project. "make build", should be used to build, then "./bin/TimeServer" can be used to run the time server, and "./bin/AuthServer" to run the authserver.
+I moved all the flag parsing to the config.go package, but for some reason I wasn't able to get both the auth server and time server to load the same flags.
+Thus, you must supply the appropriate flags to both executables on launch.

 ## Design Notes
 The seelog library has been used to replace the old logging system.
 The log output file is stored at "/etc/timeserver.log".
 Errors are logged using seelog error logging.
 Regular requests or other traces are logged using debug logging.
 General info are logged using info log.